 The debt to income ratio is a tool lenders use to determine how much money can be used for a monthly home loan payment after all your other recurring debt obligations have been fulfilled.

 In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt.
+Recurring debt includes auto/boat loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We will be thrilled to help you pre-qualify to determine how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to go over pre-qualification to help you figure out how large a mortgage you can afford.

 At Channel Mortgage LLC, we answer questions about qualifying all the time.
 Give us a call at 7186399500.